What is Unexpected Weight Gain?

 The menstrual cycle is also linked to intermittent weight gain.
 Women may experience water retention and bloat around the time of their period.
 Changes in estrogen and progesterone levels can cause weight gain.
 Usually, this is a weight gain of a few pounds.

-This type of weight gain disappears when the menstrual period of the month ends.
+This type of weight gain disappears when the menstrual period ends.
 It often reappears the following month after the menstrual period starts again and sometimes during ovulation.

 A thyroid disorder called hypothyroidism can slow down your metabolism, which can cause weight gain.
 Thyroid problems can also cause the body to keep fluids because of the effects of hypothyroidism on the kidneys.